jac3km4/redscript-ide/README.md

   -- invoke the lsp-config setup lsp.redscript_ide.setup {}
   ```

 - ### Helix

   Add the snippet below to your [`languages.toml`](https://docs.helix-editor.com/languages.html)
-  and replace the paths, analogously to the Neovim setup:
+  and replace the paths, similarly to the Neovim setup:

   ```toml
   [language-server.redscript-ide]
   command = "/path/to/redscript-ide"